|

 Safety:

 Our drivers drove safely and each seat had a seat belt.
-I felt safe on both trips.
+I felt comfortable and safe on all trips.

 Where we took a 30 minute break on our way to Belgrade.